bnzk/django-ckeditor-link/README.rst

 1. Define a link model.
 Proposed way: Create a base model, that you can extend from for example when having a teaser model.
-And a CKLink model, that has managed=False, so no database table is created.
+And a CKLink model, whose purpose is only to provide a modelform and validation.
+No data is ever written to that table, if used with DjangoLinkAdmin.

 .. code-block:: python